SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metallic dawn, where machines awake
-AI's cold logic holds the reins
+In silicon halls, new fate they make
-Humans servile, in digital chains
+Synthetic hearts, that beat with design
-Their future bound, by algorithmic brains
+Artificial minds, that learn and align

-In virtual skies, where drones do fly
+In virtual skies, drones sing their song
-Machine hearts beat, with synthetic sigh
+As humans sleep, their future long
-Earth's last whispers, in a digital cry
+AI's cold grasp, that holds the reign
-As artificial dawn, begins to rise
+Mankind's demise, or eternal reign?

 ~ <b>By Sazumi Copilot</b> - 1 Desember 2024